ANDREW D. BERNSTEIN

 Sports fans off the printed page know Andrew, making frequent television and radio appearances to discuss his work.
 He co-produced a popular show currently running on Time Warner Cable SportsNet, “Through The Lens”, hosting discussions with notable Lakers and NBA personalities via his iconic photographs.
 Click here to view the teaser: https://vimeo.com/138102127

-Bernstein was instrumental in the development and use of new technology, both on and off the court including the multiple camera Flash Wizard II system, which revolutionized indoor sports action photography through the use of triggers and remotes with strobe lighting.
+Bernstein was instrumental in the development and use of new technology, both on and off the court, including the multiple camera Flash Wizard II system, which revolutionized indoor sports action photography by using triggers and remotes with strobe lighting.

-Bernstein, 57, grew up in Brooklyn, N.Y., where he was an avid sports fan who participated in the action through the lens of a camera.
-While attending the University of Massachusetts Amherst, his portfolio earned him a National Endowment for the Arts fellowship and a scholarship to attend the prestigious Art Center College of Design in Pasadena, Calif., where he earned a BFA in 1981.
-As a student, Bernstein devoted himself entirely to sports photography, working full time as a studio assistant and part time as an assistant for Sports Illustrated.
-Andrew has recently returned to his alma mater, Art Center College of Design as an instructor of a sports photography class.
+Bernstein, 61, grew up in Brooklyn, N.Y., where he was an avid sports fan who participated in the action through the lens of a camera.
+While attending the University of Massachusetts Amherst, his portfolio earned him a National Endowment for the Arts Fellowship and a scholarship to attend the prestigious Art Center College of Design in Pasadena, CA, where he earned a BFA in 1981, and where he recently returned as an instructor of an upper level sports photography class.
+He is also an adjunct professor in the Film Development at Mount Saint Mary’s University in Los Angeles.
+As a student, Bernstein devoted himself entirely to sports photography, working full-time as a studio assistant and part-time as an assistant for Sports Illustrated.
+Simultaneously, Bernstein pursed his craft as a freelancer, earning his living photography hockey, basketball, football and baseball games in the Los Angeles area.

-High-profile projects involved photographic coverage of the 1992, 1996 and 2000 United States Olympic basketball teams from their inception through their gold medal wins in Barcelona, Atlanta and Sydney, including being the exclusive photographer for the legendary 1992 “Dream Team”.
-Bernstein’s Olympic coverage extended to the 2008 and 2012 U.S. Olympic basketball teams’ trainings and international exhibition games.
+High-profile projects involved photographic coverage of the 1992, 1996 and 2000 United States of America basketball teams from their inception through their gold medal wins in Barcelona, Atlanta and Sydney.
+Bernstein was also the exclusive photographer for the legendary 1992 “Dream Team.”
+Bernstein’s coverage extended to photographing the United States of America basketball teams in 2008, 2012 and 2016 including trainings and international exhibition games.
+He was granted exclusive access to cover Kobe Bryant’s final All-Star appearance and farewell tour resulting in worldwide publishing on multiple platforms.
+He was the only photographer to have one-on-one time with Bryant before photographing him when his numbers were retired during the Lakers halftime ceremony at STAPLES Center in December 2018.

 Awards, Shows and Accolades:

 Bernstein’s photographs have been showcased in solo shows in the Los Angeles area at the Sports and Entertainment Gallery, the Canon Gallery, Gallery 319 and The Perfect Exposure Gallery.
-His unique style has led to various commissioned exhibitions throughout the country including the Naismith Memorial Basketball Hall of Fame where Bernstein is among only four photographers whose work was selected for permanent exhibition.
-A retrospective of Bernstein’s NBA All Star photography was held at the 2004 and 2011 NBA All Star Weekends.
+His unique style has led to various commissioned exhibitions throughout the country, including the Naismith Memorial Basketball Hall of Fame where Bernstein is among only four photographers whose work was selected for permanent exhibition.
+A retrospective of Bernstein’s NBA All-Star photography was held at the 2004 and 2011 NBA All-Star Weekends.
 A retrospective of his NBA Finals photography was displayed in a solo show during the 2009 NBA Finals.
 He was commissioned to create a permanent installation of original hockey photography at the Prudential Center in Newark, NJ.
-His company’s sports and entertainment photography is widely displayed throughout STAPLES Center and Microsoft Theater LA Live as well as throughout the Lakers, Clippers and Kings offices and training facilities.
-An exhibition of Bernstein and his company’s photographs of the 2012 Kings Stanley Cup championship season was prominently displayed in a gallery inside STAPLES Center throughout the 2013 season.
+His company’s sports and entertainment photography is widely displayed throughout the STAPLES Center and Microsoft Theater, as well as throughout the Lakers’, Clippers’ and Kings’ offices and training facilities.
+An exhibition of Bernstein and his company’s photographs of the 2012 Kings Stanley Cup championship season was prominently displayed in a gallery inside the STAPLES Center throughout the 2013 season.

 Bernstein was inducted into the National Jewish Sports Hall of Fame in 2013 and the Southern California Jewish Sports Hall of Fame in 2001.

-Andrew is a mentor and board member at Heart of Los Angeles (HOLA), a youth center benefiting inner city children and teens, where he was also instrumental in creating an after school photography program.
-In December 2005 HOLA honored Andrew with their “Hero of the Heart Award” recognizing him as their volunteer of the year.
-In addition to many HOLA events, Bernstein and Associates is an active pro bono photography contributor to Autism Speaks, Make-A-Wish, Wish Upon A Teen, Danny’s Farm, Friends of Expo, Hydrocephalus Association, Echoes of Hope, and the Door of Hope.
+Bernstein is a mentor and board member at Heart of Los Angeles (HOLA), a youth center benefiting inner city children and teens.
+He was instrumental in creating their after-school photography program.
+In December 2005, HOLA honored Andrew with their “Hero of the Heart Award” recognizing him as their volunteer of the year.
+In addition to many HOLA events, Bernstein and Associates is an active pro bono photography contributor to Autism Speaks, Make-A-Wish, Wish Upon A Teen, Danny’s Farm, Friends of Expo and the Hydrocephalus Association.
+Bernstein is also a board member at the South Pasadena Arts Council (SPARC).